 You are Bigger than your Failure

 Failure is not a mistake, not learning from it and becoming morose about it is the real mistake.
 What good will being sad and gloomy about your past possibly bring?
 Always remember this one thing, no mistake is bigger than you.
 No mistake is big enough to overpower you.
-You are way bigger than your biggest of mistakes or failures.
+You are way bigger than even your biggest of mistakes or failures you made in the course of your natural-born life.

-The Universe is big enough to absorb what you think is your biggest mistake.
+The Universe is big enough to absorb whatever it is you think is your biggest mistake.
 From the Universe’s standpoint, no mistake is big enough that can’t be forgiven.
 That’s how you develop wisdom, real wisdom.
 And wisdom has got nothing to do with age.
-It is totally dependent on your failures, hardships, and your way of overcoming them.
+It is totally dependent on your failures, hardships, and your attitude towards overcoming them.

 The more you face such situations, the sharper your saw of life is likely to be.

-Now I don’t mean to say that you stop making mistakes or you remain in your comfort zone for your entire life.
-People tend to make mistakes when they are outside their comfort zone and that’s your potential to grow right there.
+People tend to make mistakes only when they are outside their comfort zone and that’s your potential to grow right there.
 This also goes the other way too.
 If you did something great in the past, then don’t become complacent—grow out of it.
 Don’t elevate your ego by keeping on reminding the world about your past achievements.

 Stay humble, stay grounded.
 Don’t get stuck in the past.
 Improve the standard, raise the bar, but don’t settle, keep moving.
 People either want to forget something tragic that happened with them in the past or don’t want to forget something great that they did in the past.
 Both of the paths aren’t really contributing to making you a great player in this real game of life.